 Lesson plans - Focused on the key messages that we know will resonate with boys, these lesson plans will help to raise awareness of mental health and dispel myths around mental ill health.
 They will also provide an opportunity to explore some of the things pupils can do to help promote their emotional wellbeing.

 Assembly presentation - Alternatively a member of your staff team could use these presentation slides for an assembly or in form time.

 Just Talk film competition - Get students creating a story board for a short film about Just Talk and win £100!

-Just Talk speaker directory - During w/c 22 January 2018, a number of local professionals have made themselves available to help support your campaign work within the school.
+Just Talk speaker directory - During January 2018, a number of local professionals made themselves available to help support your campaign work within the school.
 If you would like to invite one of them to come in and do an assembly for your pupils, please use the speaker directory to get in touch with them.

 Word searches - To help embed ideas for coping strategies, you could provide pupils with one of three word searches to complete.

 Just Talk - top tips for parents/carers - Some schools will be holding a parent evening to communicate some of the key campaign messages to parents.
 If you are looking for something to send home to parents, you could let them know about our Just Talk parent page and/or send them our Just Talk - Top tips leaflet.

 Just Talk conference - on Wednesday 21 February 2018, we invited professionals to share the key successes and learning points of the campaign launch.
 You can view and download presentations from the event here.